deadlock-delegate/crawler/README.md

 # Crawler

-Network scanning tool for Ark (v2)
+Network scanning tool for ARK.

+This currently works for ARK v1 and will be updated to work with V2's API structure shortly.

 ## Installation